Celebrity Big Brother (British TV series) series 19: Jessica Cunningham

 Jessica Cunningham is an English businesswoman, actress, model and media personality who appeared on the twelfth series of The Apprentice in 2016, making it to the semi-finals before being fired.
 She entered the house on Day 11 as a "New star" as part of the 'Weekend from Hell' twist.
 She became the seventh housemate to be evicted on Day 25.

 Kim Woodburn

-Kim Woodburn is a British television presenter and expert cleaner.
+Kim Woodburn was a British television presenter and expert cleaner.
 She is best known for her television programme How Clean Is Your House? alongside Aggie MacKenzie.
 She finished as runner-up on the ninth series of I'm a Celebrity...Get Me Out of Here! (with former housemates Katie Price and Samantha Fox).
 Kim briefly entered the Big Brother 12 house in 2011 to take part in a cleaning task.
 She entered the house on Day 11 as a "New star" as part of the 'Weekend from Hell' twist.
 She left the house on Day 32 in third place.
+She died on 16 June 2025 following a short illness.